yourtechmafia/voting-app_with_CI_CD/README.md

 By integrating this Jenkins pipeline, the project demonstrates a practical application of CI/CD principles, ensuring that updates and new features are smoothly and reliably rolled out.
 This CI/CD setup ensures that the application is automatically updated in the Kubernetes cluster with each code change, making the development process more efficient and reliable.

+## Terraform Infrastructure Provisioning

+The `terraform` folder contains the complete Terraform configurations for provisioning and managing the entire AWS EKS (Elastic Kubernetes Service) infrastructure used by the Advanced Voting Application.
+It illustrates how to completely automate cloud infrastructure setup using Infrastructure as Code (IaC) principles.
+It also has a `Jenkinsfile` multistage pipeline that extends the root `Jenkinsfile` (adds a stage to provision the infrastructure with Terraform).

 ## Architecture

 ![Architecture diagram](architecture.excalidraw.png)